What is a limit order in cryptocurrency trading - how to use it right?

 If you’re new to trading cryptocurrency, then you may not be familiar with all of the ways you can do it.
 While standard orders are certainly okay, if you want to get serious about trading then you should learn about all of the order types.

 By using these you can better take advantage of situations which could make you money, and you can have orders active which can do the work for you in waiting for the best price.
-What is a limit order?
-How does it work?
+What is a limit order in crypto?
+How does it work and how to use it right?
 Let’s find out!

 What is a cryptocurrency limit order?